Determining Your Vote Goal

 Now that you have your estimated turnout percentage range, you then have to multiply both numbers by the current number of registered voters.
 This provides you with the range of actual voters expected to turn out on Election Day.

 You then have to make a judgment call and decide which side of the range to choose.
 If there was a particular reason turnout was so high one of those years, and you know that won’t repeat itself in your election year, you could use the lower end of your turnout projection and work from there.
 A reason to use the higher end could be that one of the candidates who ran in a year you are using was a candidate in name only and didn’t campaign at all — and we know that’s not your plan so things are going to look very different this year.
 In this situation, you will probably want to err on the side of using the higher end of your turnout projection and work from there.

-Reminder: The data you’ll need to complete this workbook can usually be found on your local election officials’ website.
+Reminder: The data you’ll need to complete the workbook (log in to access our resources) can usually be found on your local election officials’ website.
 If you can’t find the information there, give them a call and they should be able to provide it.

 Now that you have your turnout estimates, you have to figure out how many of those voters have to show up on election day for you for you to win your race.

 Fifty percent plus one is all you truly need, but we suggest shooting for 55 percent to give yourself some buffer.
 Therefore, to get this number, you calculate 55 percent of the turnout estimate you decided on in the previous step.